AkshatNaruka/RESTerX/README.md

-# RESTCLI
+# RESTerX

-RESTCLI is a simple command-line interface (CLI) tool for testing APIs.
+RESTerX is a simple command-line interface (CLI) tool for testing APIs.
 It supports the GET, POST, PUT, PATCH, HEAD, and DELETE HTTP methods.

 ## Installation

-To install RESTCLI, you need to have Go installed on your machine.
+To install RESTerX, you need to have Go installed on your machine.
 Once you have Go installed, you can clone this repository and build the project:

 ```bash
 git clone https://github.com/AkshatNaruka/RESTerX